Uncertainty Principles and Non-local Black Holes: UV non-local gravity and GUP

 This Newtonian potential is asymptotically flat and approximates GR's Newtonian potential for $r\gg L_\textup{UV}$, while, for $r\rightarrow0$, it converges to the finite value $-\frac{Gm}{\sqrt{\pi}L_\textup{UV}}$, thus making the theory asymptotically safe.

 The potentials \eqref{eq:Phi_GUP} and \eqref{eq:Phi_UV} are very different, with $\Phi_\textup{NL}$ being structurally different from the Newtonian potential of GR and providing different physical predictions for $r\lesssim L_\textup{UV}$.
-Still, the potential $\Phi_\textup{GUP}$ can be expected to be an effective description of $\Phi_\textup{NL}$ at some adequate length scale.
+Still, the potential $\Phi_\textup{GUP}$ can be expected to be an effective description of $\Phi_\textup{NL}$ at some adequate length scale (though not necessarily at all scales).
 We argue that this length scale is the one at which non-local gravitational effects emerge, i.e.\ $L_\textup{UV}$.
 To understand this claim and test its predictions, one can then study the equation

 Solving for $\beta$ yields